About Our Campus

 Modern laboratories in the headquarters building offer natural light and unobstructed views of neighboring work spaces.

-Open-concept work areas at the Dallas center offer plenty of natural light, modern interiors and seamless transitions into their adjacent laboratories.
+Open-concept work areas at the Dallas center offer plenty of natural light, modern interiors and seamless transitions into their adjacent conferencing areas and laboratories.

-Rooftop research greenhouses at Dallas include advanced temperature control software and light technology for plant research.
+Rooftop research greenhouses at Dallas include advanced temperature control software and the latest lighting technology for plant research.

 Water Education Building

-The Water Education Building and Benny J. Simpson Ecopark (above) are located on campus at the Texas A&M AgriLife Research and Extension Center at Dallas.
+The Water and Land Resources Building and Benny J. Simpson Ecopark (above) are located on the northern end of campus at the Texas A&M AgriLife Center at Dallas.
 The facility houses the center's comprehensive public education offerings.
 It serves as a meeting space for regional gatherings on a range of agricultural and ecological topics.
-About 300 patrons can inhabit the building's conference hall as they attend free public courses and special events throughout the year by Texas A&M AgriLife's Water University public outreach program — the group also responsible for the park's restoration.
+About 300 patrons can inhabit the open hall as they attend free public courses and special events throughout the year by Texas A&M AgriLife's Water University public outreach program — the group responsible for the park's restoration.

 Turfgrass Research Field Plots